Here I am coming with my bike trip from BANGALORE TO KODAIKANAL

 Madurai can be explored more with Thirumalai nayakar mahal and Gandhi Museum are some of the attractions which can complete your visit to this Temple City.

-Due to a tight schedule, we packed our bags and grabbed some quick bites, and started our ride to Kodaikanal.
+Due to a tight schedule, we packed our bags, grabbed some quick bites, and started our ride to Kodaikanal.